rust-lang/rust/src/doc/rustc-dev-guide/src/appendix/background.md

 ## What is a de Bruijn Index?

-[De Bruijn indices][wikideb] are a way of representing using only integers which variables are bound in which binders.
+[De Bruijn indices][wikideb] are a way of representing, using only integers, which variables are bound in which binders.
 They were originally invented for use in lambda calculus evaluation (see [this Wikipedia article][wikideb] for more).
-In `rustc`, we use a similar idea for the [representation of generic types][sub].
+In `rustc`, we use de Bruijn indices to [represent generic types][sub].

 [wikideb]: https://en.wikipedia.org/wiki/De_Bruijn_index
 [sub]: ../generics.md

-Here is a basic example of how de Bruijn indices might be used for closures (we don't actually do this in `rustc` though):
+Here is a basic example of how de Bruijn indices might be used for closures (we don't actually do this in `rustc` though!):

 ```rust,ignore
 |x| {